 The thickness of the mobiles will be further reduced

 The terminals will no longer have a slot to insert the traditional SIM card, so they can be thinner.
-While this does not seem relevant for phones, it is a breakthrough in the design of wristbands, watches, and others.
+While this does not seem relevant for phones, it is a breakthrough in the design of wristbands, smartwatches, and others.

 Obstacles in the use of the eSIM card